Bike Chains, Part 6

 Endless Post

-The chain drive will be around, and manufacturers will be making chains for years to come.
-Consumers have been “educated” by their experience with the actions and words of the bike industries to realize that some bike components have limited “service lives“, and to accept that the mean time before failure of a modern bike chain is only a few hundred hours of riding.

-The thin, light, bushingless, steel roller chain has a short life expectancy.
+The bushingless, steel roller chain has a short life expectancy.
 To make chains thin, chains have short pins.
 To make chains light, link plates are thin; many chains have hollow pins.
+The chain is vulnerable to wear and breakage.
+Consumers have been “educated” by their experience with the actions and words of the bike industries to realize that some bike components have limited “service lives“, and to accept that the mean time before failure of a modern bike chain is only a few hundred hours of riding.

-Adam Kerin of Zero Friction Cycling (“ZFC”) suggested to CyclingTips in 2019 that 11 & 12 speed chains are more durable than 8-9-10 speed chains due to technological innovation:
+Adam Kerin of Zero Friction Cycling (“ZFC”) suggested in an interview by CyclingTips in 2019 that 11 & 12 speed chains are more durable, in terms of wear, than 8-9-10 speed chains due to technological innovation:

 It’s commonly said that the wider chains of past drivetrains were more durable.
 Sure, older 8-, 9- and even 10-speed systems do offer wider cog widths which provide increased surface area with the chain, but does that actually mean the chains are more durable?